-First recorded by John Carter and Ken Lewis (1964).
+First recorded as a demo by John Carter and Ken Lewis (1964).

 Hit versions by Goldie & the Gingerbreads (UK #25 1965), Herman’s Hermits (US #2 1965).

-From the wiki: “‘Can’t You Hear My Heartbeat’ was written by John Carter and Ken Lewis (‘Tossing and Turning’, ‘Little Bit O’ Soul‘) and was first recorded in 1964 by the songwriters’ group, Carter-Lewis & the Southerners, with no apparent chart impact.
+From the wiki: “‘Can’t You Hear My Heartbeat’ was written by John Carter and Ken Lewis (‘Tossing and Turning’, ‘Little Bit O’ Soul‘) and was first recorded as a demo in 1964 by the songwriters.

 “First out the gate was the recording by Goldie & the Gingerbreads, from the US, the first all-female rock band signed to a major record label , who were discovered in New York City by The Animals and invited to England, later touring in support of the Animals, the Rolling Stones, the Beatles, the Yardbirds, the Kinks, and Manfred Mann.
 The Animals’ keyboardist, Alan Price, got the group in a studio to record ‘Can’t You Hear My Heartbeat’.

 “At the same time, producer Mickie Most (The Animals, Lulu, Donovan, Hot Chocolate) maneuvered Herman’s Hermits into recording their own arrangement of ‘Can’t You Hear My Heartbeat’.